ziadoz/awesome-php/README.md

 * [Taking PHP Seriously](https://www.infoq.com/presentations/php-history) - A talk outlining PHP's strengths by Keith Adams of Facebook.

 ## PHP Podcasts
-*Podcast with a main focus on PHP topics*
+*Podcasts with a main focus on PHP topics*

 * [PHP Town Hall](https://phptownhall.com/) - A casual PHP podcast by Ben Edmunds and Phil Sturgeon.
 * [Voices of the ElePHPant](https://voicesoftheelephpant.com/) Interviews with the people that make the PHP community special.